Efficient evaluation of quantum observables using entangled measurements: Introduction

-VQE minimizes the expectation value of the input operator by varying quantum state $\ket{\psi(\theta)}$ with parameters $\theta$.
-The expectation value of an operator $A$ with parameters $\theta$ can be denoted as $\Braket{A_\theta} = \braket{\psi(\theta)|A\psi(\theta)}$.
-In quantum chemistry, an operator $A$ is usually a qubit Hamiltonian, mapped from a fermionic Hamiltonian of molecules.
-A qubit Hamiltonian can be written as a linear combination of tensor products of Pauli operators including the identity operator, i.e., $A = \sum_{i=1}^n a_i P_i$, where the tensor product of Pauli operators $P_i\in\Set{\X,\Y,\Z,\I}^{\otimes N}$ is called \emph{Pauli string}.
-VQE minimizes the expectation value by applying optimization algorithms for classical computers:
+VQE minimizes the expectation value of the input operator by varying the quantum state $\ket{\psi(\theta)}$ with parameters $\theta$.
+The expectation value of an operator $A$ with parameters $\theta$ can be expressed as $\Braket{A_\theta} = \braket{\psi(\theta)|A\psi(\theta)}$.
+In quantum chemistry, an operator $A$ is usually a qubit Hamiltonian mapped from a fermionic Hamiltonian of molecules.
+A qubit Hamiltonian can be written as a linear combination of tensor products of Pauli operators including the identity operator; i.e., $A = \sum_{i=1}^n a_i P_i$, where the tensor product of Pauli operators $P_i\in\Set{\X,\Y,\Z,\I}^{\otimes N}$ is referred to as \emph{Pauli string}.
+VQE minimizes the expectation value by applying optimization algorithms for classical computers as follows: